jandre3000/jandrewniak.com/resume.md

                     performance and simplicity.
 Added tools and features to enable editing Wikipedia on mobile devices.

                     - **Wikipedia Popups extension** - *The tooltips on Wikipedia links*.
-Implemented a Storybook.js instance to help provide a predictable development environnement for a broad range of test-cases for this feature.
+Implemented a Storybook.js instance to help provide a predictable development environment for a broad range of test-cases for this feature.
             -
                 title: UX engineer - Discovery team
                 achievements: |